 2016 Exhibition of the almost completely united "Heroic Images" at the Städel Museum in Frankfurt (further stations of the exhibition were Stockholm, Rome and Bilbao).

 On the occasion of Georg Baselitz's 80th birthday, a series of exhibitions will take place: Fondation Beyeler, Basel, Hirshhorn Museum, Washington, Kunstmuseum Basel, Pinakothek der Moderne, Munich, Staatliche Kunstsammlung Dresden.

 Major Baselitz retrospective at the Centre Pompidou in Paris.
-Georg Baselitz becomes the first German to be admitted to the French Academy of Fine Arts.
+Georg Baselitz is admitted to the French Academy of Fine Arts.

 Baselitz celebrates his 85th birthday.